 How to Calculate Pay for Statutory Holidays in Manitoba?

-- For example, an employee who works 8 hours a day, 40 hours a week will receive 8 hours worth of regular pay
+Consistent hours | Average daily wage | An employee who works 8 hours a day, 40 hours a week, will receive 8 hours’ worth of regular pay |

-- This is often paid out on each paycheck instead of the holiday itself.
+Construction employees receive 4% of gross wages as statutory holiday pay.
+This is often paid out on each paycheck instead of the holiday itself.

-Pay for Working on Statutory Holidays in Manitoba
+Pay for Working on Manitoba Statutory Holidays

 Employees who work on a statutory holiday are entitled to premium pay of 1.5 times their regular wages for all hours worked, in addition to the regular statutory holiday pay.